Yourtown Winner Draw Frequency & Ticket Allocation: The Complete Analysis

 How often does Yourtown conduct prize home draws?

-Yourtown typically conducts 1–2 major draws annually.
-Draw frequency is not fixed; draws are scheduled when ticket sales reach fundraising targets.
-The current draw closes 5 May 2026, with the draw expected to occur within 2 weeks of close date.
+Yourtown typically conducts 1–2 major draws per year.
+Draw frequency is not fixed.
+Draws happen when ticket sales reach fundraising targets.
+The current draw closes 5 May 2026.
+The draw will happen within 2 weeks after closing.

 Does Yourtown publish odds before the draw?

-No. Yourtown publishes final odds (based on actual ticket pool size) after the draw concludes.
-Pre-draw odds are not available because the final ticket pool size is unknown until the sales period closes.
+No. Yourtown publishes final odds after the draw ends.
+The odds are based on actual ticket pool size.
+Pre-draw odds are not available.
+The final ticket pool size is unknown until sales close.
 This is standard for Australian charity lotteries.

-What is a ticket pool in the context of Yourtown's lottery?
+What is a ticket pool in Yourtown's lottery?

-The ticket pool is the total number of tickets sold for a single draw.
-If 120,000 tickets are sold, the ticket pool is 120,000.
-Your odds of winning are 1 in 120,000 (assuming one prize).
-Larger ticket pools worsen odds; smaller pools improve odds.
+The ticket pool is the total number of tickets sold.
+If 120,000 tickets sell, the pool is 120,000.
+Your odds of winning are 1 in 120,000.
+Larger pools worsen your odds.
+Smaller pools improve your odds.

 How does ticket allocation work in Yourtown draws?

-Ticket allocation determines how many tickets are distributed across sales channels (online, retail, phone).
-For example, Yourtown might allocate 65% of tickets to online and 35% to retail.
-Allocation does not affect your odds of winning nationally, but it affects which subset of the pool you compete within before the national draw.
+Ticket allocation splits tickets across sales channels.
+For example, Yourtown might allocate 65% online and 35% to retail.
+Allocation does not affect your national odds of winning.
+However, it affects which subset competes before the national draw.

 Is winning a Yourtown prize home taxable income?

 No. Australian tax law treats lottery prizes as non-assessable income.
-However, if you win the home and later sell it for a profit, you must pay capital gains tax on the gain.
-The prize itself is tax-free, but future gains from the asset are taxable.
+However, if you sell the home later for a profit, you must pay capital gains tax.
+The prize itself is tax-free.
+Future gains from the asset are taxable.
 Consult a tax professional before claiming your prize.

 How can I verify that Yourtown is a legitimate charity?

 Search Yourtown on the ACNC Register at acnc.gov.au.
-A registered charity shows its ABN, registration date, and charity status.
-Yourtown must be listed as active to conduct lotteries.
-Only buy tickets through licensed lottery platforms like Win A Home, which only list ACNC-registered charities.
+A registered charity shows its ABN and status.
+Yourtown must be listed as active to run lotteries.
+Only buy tickets through licensed platforms like Win A Home.
+They only list ACNC-registered charities.

 What are the odds of winning Yourtown compared to Powerball or Saturday Lotto?

 Powerball: 1 in 292 million.
 Saturday Lotto: 1 in 8 million.
 Yourtown: approximately 1 in 50,000 to 1 in 300,000 depending on final ticket pool size [ESTIMATE].
-Yourtown's odds are dramatically better than commercial lotteries because the ticket pool is smaller.
+Yourtown's odds are much better than commercial lotteries.
+The ticket pool is much smaller.
 However, Yourtown's odds vary by draw and are not published in advance.

 Can I buy Yourtown tickets online?

 Yes.
-Yourtown tickets are available online through licensed lottery directories including Win A Home.
-You can also purchase through retail partners (newsagents, venues) in states where retail sales are permitted.
+Yourtown tickets are available online.
+You can buy through licensed lottery directories including Win A Home.
+You can also buy through retail partners in permitted states.
+Newsagents and venues sell tickets.
 Click the Enter Draw button on this page to purchase securely.

 Key Takeaways: Yourtown Draw Frequency and Ticket Allocation